This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Crispy, Buttery Crust: Olive oil in the pan creates a golden, crunchy crust just like authentic Detroit-style pizza.
+• Crispy, Buttery Crust: Olive oil in the pan creates crisp edges and a tender interior, just like traditional Detroit-style pizza.

-• Flexible Bakeware Options: Works well in a 5×7-inch baking dish or 6.5-inch cast iron skillet.
+• Flexible Bakeware: Bakes beautifully in a 5×7-inch baking dish or a 6.5-inch cast iron skillet.

 joanie's signature.